 What makes it so easy for ethanol to cross the blood-brain-barrier?
 In the case of other biological membranes, ethanol moves across by filtration (moving through water spaces because it dissolves in water) and by passive diffusion (moving with the concentration gradient through the membrane itself because it also dissolves in lipid).
 In the brain capillaries, the lipophilic character of the ethanol allows it to move by passive diffusion across the endothelial cell membrane and through the astrocyte wrap.
 Ethanol’s small mass helps too!

 Figure 2.3 The blood-brain-barrier consists of tightly-packed capillaries without any holes (fenestrae) that are wrapped with a layer of fat by astrocytes.
-Efflux transporters (proteins) help to expel foreign substances that might sneak through the capillary membrane.
+Efflux transporters (proteins) help to expel foreign substances that might sneak across the capillary membrane into the brain.

 Review how ethanol crosses biological membranes

-Although the physical restrictions imposed by the blood-brain-barrier limit the delivery of drugs or toxins to the brain, other small lipophilic drugs can diffuse passively across the blood-brain-barrier including, nicotine, marijuana, and heroin.
-In addition, water soluble nutrients such as glucose, and large water soluble molecules such as vitamins, do get across to reach all cells in the brain.
-These compounds are carried across the barrier by proteins called transporters.
-This process requires energy, and is known as active transport.
+Although the physical restrictions imposed by the blood-brain-barrier limit the delivery of drugs or toxins to the brain, other small lipophilic drugs can diffuse passively across the blood-brain-barrier.
+These include drugs such as nicotine, THC in marijuana, and heroin.
+In contrast, water soluble nutrients such as glucose, and large water soluble molecules such as vitamins, can get across the blood-brain-barrier to reach all cells in the brain using proteins called transporters.
+Transport of large and water soluble substances requires energy–hence the name active transport.